 A financial adviser who is authorised and regulated by the Financial Conduct Authority is your best source of independent advice about Equity Release.
 There are 2 specialist accreditations that advisers may hold that demonstrate their knowledge and experience of dealing with Equity Release and other later life issues.
 These are:

 These accreditations show not just their specialist knowledge in providing Equity Release advice, but they also evidence that the adviser understands the need to safeguard vulnerable people.
+They understand that many old people may be using Equity Release to meet care costs, and will be able to give advice on how best to do this.

 The Financial Conduct Authority also suggests that taking independent Equity Release advice is a good means of protection.
 If you do not take independent financial advice and end up choosing an unsuitable Equity Release plan, then there will be fewer grounds for making a complaint if you are unhappy.